sharathdoes/Amplify/README.md

 # Amplify - Job Optimization Platform

 Amplify is an innovative platform designed to bridge the gap between job seekers and recruiters using machine learning models, mock assessments, and optimized job matching.
-The platform tailors job opportunities to the users' unique skill sets, providing them with personalized career guidance and growth opportunities.
+The platform tailors job opportunities to the users' unique skill sets, providing them with personalized career guidance and if passed in test, referrals.

 The platform is hosted at: [Amplify](https://amplify-4.onrender.com) & Flask server is hosted at [here](https://amplify-5.onrender.com)